On Second-Order Statistics of the Log-Average Periodogram for Gaussian Processes: Discussion

 \section{Discussion}

-We have derived an approximate expression for the covariance of the log-average periodogram for stationary Gaussian time series that have an invertible covariance matrix and a bounded, $\alpha$-Hölder continuous spectral density function.
-The main challenge in deriving the covariance expression (\ref{rescov}) is computing the non-integer moments of a weighted sum of non-central chi-squared distributed random variable in (\ref{exactE1}) and the mixed moments of a weighted sum of chi-squared distributed random variables in (\ref{E2_Taylor1}).
-Recently, \citet{rujivan2023analytically} obtained an analytic expression for the non-integer moments of a sum of weighted non-central chi-squared distributed random variables, but this formula is only valid for positive exponents.
+We have derived an approximate expression for the covariance of the log-average periodogram for stationary Gaussian time series with an invertible covariance matrix and a bounded, $\alpha$-Hölder continuous spectral density.
+The main challenge in deriving expression (\ref{rescov}) is computing non-integer moments of a weighted sum of non-central chi-squared random variables in (\ref{exactE1}) and the mixed moments of a weighted sum of chi-squared random variables in (\ref{E2_Taylor1}).
+While \cite[Cor.
+2]{rujivan2023analytically} provided an analytic expression for non-integer moments of a weighted sum of non-central chi-squared random variables, it only holds for positive exponents.
 For (\ref{E2_Taylor1}), there is currently no known analytic expression.
-However, by using a Taylor expansion, we can simplify (\ref{exactE1}) and (\ref{E2_Taylor1}) to an unweighted version.
-In particular, we derive formula (\ref{condexp}) for the non-integer moments of the non-central chi-squared distribution with $m$ degrees of freedom.
-This formula is simpler than the expression given by Corrollary 2 of\citet{rujivan2023analytically} with equal weights, for computational purposes more convenient and also holds for negative exponents $\mu>-m/2$.\\
+Using a Taylor expansion, we simplify (\ref{exactE1}) and (\ref{E2_Taylor1}) to an unweighted form, deriving formula (\ref{condexp}) for non-integer moments of the non-central chi-squared distribution.
+This formula is simpler, for computational purposes more convenient and also holds for negative exponents.